 Pulmonary Function Test (PFTs)

-Pulmonary function tests measure how well your lungs work.
-These tests measure:
+Pulmonary function tests measure:

 - How much air you can take into your lungs

 - How much air you can blow out of your lungs and how fast you can do it

 - How well your lungs deliver oxygen to your blood

 - The strength of the muscles you use for breathing